CortexIntelligentAutomation/docs/content/en/docs/2023.3/Reference/Glossary/p-t.md

 Refers to computer files or memory that can be read or used, but not updated or added to in any way.

+### Release

+A Release follows a longer term release cycle, allowing access to the latest stable version of Cortex and longer term support.

 ### Request

 A method of communication over a network, in which one computer sends a request to another, which can then respond to the request.